-During the reporting period the CAC continued to deliberate the recommendations detailed in the Executive Counsel Australia's review of the Code.
+During the reporting period the CAC continued to deliberate the recommendations detailed in the Executive Counsel Australia 2013 review of the Code.

-After commencing its discussions in January 2014 and in consultation with the various stakeholders the CAC completed its negotiations and revision of the MVIRI Code of Conduct at the end of October 2015.
+After commencing its discussions in January 2014 and in consultation with the various stakeholders the CAC completed negotiations regarding the MVIRI Code of Conduct at the end of October 2015.

-While the discussions were robust both parties agree that the outcomes reached should provide the stakeholders with a Code of Conduct that will suit an industry that has changed considerably since the inception of the Code in 2006.
+While the discussions were robust both parties could only agree to implement 6 of the 21 recommendations put forward by ECA.
+It was agreed that the outcomes reached should provide the stakeholders with a Code of Conduct that will suit an industry that has changed considerably since the inception of the Code in 2006.
+A new version of the Code replete with numerous changes, was announced for a go live date of 1 January 2016.